juanpestanamusic/CLITPON-Ableton-12-SDK-Extension-/README.md

 1. Record any melody on a MIDI track.
 2. Click "Make" for instant, unlimited harmonies. ✨
-3. Generate a tailored bassline on a new MIDI track. 🎸
+3. Choose bass track to generate a tailored bassline on a new MIDI track. 🎸
 4. Add unique counter-melodies and drum loops. 🥁